 (Published in GralsWelt 18/2001)

-Of the 14 mountains on earth that are over 8,000 meters high, eight - including the Sagarmantha (Everest) at 8,848 meters - are wholly or partially in Nepal, the last Hindu kingdom, a country with around 25 million inhabitants Buddhas, now an attraction for trekkers.
+Of the 14 mountains on our planet that are over 8,000 meters high, eight - including Sagarmantha (Everest) at 8,848 meters - are located in whole or in part in Nepal, the last Hindu kingdom, a country of some 25 million people, once the land of Buddha, now a magnet for trekkers.

 Two continental plates collide in southern Central Asia.
 The Indian subcontinent hits the Eurasian plate and pushes up the highest mountains on earth: the Himalayas.
 From a geological point of view, this young mountain range is still in motion.
 The Indian subcontinent continues to move five centimeters per year, which is noticeable for the inhabitants of the mountainous regions in frequent landslides and periodically occurring earthquakes along the main fault lines.
 Here, between the Indian lowlands, with its malaria-infested swamps, and the highest peaks on earth, between India and China (Tibet), that lies